Tag: strength

 There are 2 significant pieces that are missing from Paul’s list: the javelin (or bow, depending on the unit) and the kilt.
 Also, certain Roman ensembles had shin guards, too (that makes 3).

-What does that matter, you might ?
+What does that matter, you might ask?
 The javelin (again, or bow) was used for long-ranged attack; the javelin could also be used as a defensive tool against cavalry.
-We could use the long-range aspect as a “look ahead” and “” for what is coming.
+We could use the long-range aspect as a “look ahead” and “be prepared” for what is coming.
 In other words, don’t just react to the world; be prepared to confront it.

 Regarding defense, the javelin would need to be set against the ground to be effective.
 Again, be ready for what is coming toward you.